agme2019/Vizuara-TinyStories-Regional/README.md

 > [!NOTE]
 > * Given the small size of the models, CPU inference is supported!
 > * It is crucial to ensure tokenization occurs correctly (refer below)!
-> * Prompting scripts are repurposed for evaluation of stories produced by SLMs
+> * Data generation scripts are repurposed for evaluation of stories produced by SLMs

 <h2 id="inference-models-local-or-hf">🤖 SLM Inference (Local or HF)</h2>
 <ul>